Shareholder Information

 (2) Estimates only based on a typical UK solar portfolio and when compared to issuance of new ordinary shares.

-1) NESF has 326MW under long term debt financing, 326MW under short term debt financing and 214MW without debt financing (excludes NPIII look through debt).
+1. NESF has 326MW under long-term debt financing, 326MW under short-term debt financing and 250MW without debt financing (excludes NPIII look through debt).

-5) Represents the “real” outstanding debt balance.
-The “nominal” outstanding debt balances are included in the debt balances provided in Note 22b to the financial statements.
+5. Represents the “real” outstanding debt balance.
+The “nominal” outstanding debt balances are included in the debt balances provided in Note 23b to the interim results financial statements.